-The recovery for an endometrial ablation lasts only a few days.
+The recovery from an endometrial ablation lasts only a few days.
 You are able to go home the same day and return to work a few days after surgery.

 Talk to your Women’s Care doctor about your individual needs and the specific risks of these surgeries.
 Sampling to detect precancerous conditions of the uterus is recommended prior to the surgery.
 Your Women’s Care doctor is happy to treat your periods with these procedures if they are the right procedures for you!

 A Dilation & Curettage is a procedure that is performed for the treatment of miscarriage.
 It can also be used to treat heavy bleeding after delivery.
-This procedure can be performed in the office, surgery center or hospital.
-During this procedure the cervix is gently and gradually dilated to allow access into the uterus.
-Then the contents of the uterus are gently removed (curretage.)
+This procedure can be performed in the office, surgery center, or hospital.
+During this procedure, the cervix is gently and gradually dilated to allow access into the uterus.
+Then the contents of the uterus are gently removed (curettage).
 Recovery is minimal.
 Bleeding can last 1-2 weeks after the procedure.
-Please discuss the risks, benefits and alternatives of this procedure with your Women’s Care doctor.
+Please discuss the risks, benefits, and alternatives of this procedure with your Women’s Care doctor.

 At Women’s Care, we are also incredibly concerned with the emotional side of miscarriage.
 We are here to support you and your family through this traumatic event.